sgaul/reviewversion/index.md

 ---
 ## Aging population

-Suburbs are aging quickly with no good prospects for replacing with younger generation, based on current projections.
+Suburbs are aging quickly with no projected decline in next generation population.

 ![plot of chunk unnamed-chunk-4](assets/fig/unnamed-chunk-4.png)